isomerpages/gb-assist/pages/solutionrepo/solution1026.md

 ---
-title: Autodesk BIM 360 - Docs (10 User Package)
+title: EasyBus Version 2.0 - EasyBus Online (Lite)
 permalink: /productivity-solutions-grant/solutionrepo/solution1026
 ---

 #### Description

-BIM 360 is a Cloud based collaboration software that helps to manage projects more efficiently throughout Design, Preconstruction, Construction and Operations.
-BIM 360 Docs - For data management (2D drawing, 3D BIM model and various formats).
-BIM 360 Design - For real time design collaboration, work sharing and change management.
-BIM 360 Build - For construction project management (RFI, Submittal) and Field management (quality, safety, inspection checklist and punch list).
+EasyBus is a true all in one platform designed specifically for service industry, it most suitable for business include Laundry, Leather care, Alteration, Home service and other customer centric service business, platform include from customer Apps/Website to POS to logistic system to production system, no matter you are running a factory or a shop or doing business online or all of them, we provide a single place to helping you improve your productivity, sales and create great customer loyalty.

 #### Details of Solution

-Click <a href='https://govassist.gobusiness.gov.sg/images/psg/Desensitised_BIMAGE_20200262_Annex_3_Part_1.pdf' style='color:#037e8a'>here</a> to view details of solution.
+Click <a href='https://govassist.gobusiness.gov.sg/images/psg/Desensitised_Trustytech_20200331_Annex_3_Part_2.pdf' style='color:#037e8a'>here</a> to view details of solution.

 #### Eligibility Criteria